catalyst/catalyst-toggle-switch/DEVELOPMENT.md

 The build process will create the following versions of the component in the distribution folder (`./dist`):

 * an es6 module version
-* an es6 script version
-* an es6 minified script version
 * an es5 minified script version

 [Gulp](https://gulpjs.com) is used to run the build process.